NLog/NLog.MailKit/README.md

 - NTLM auth
 - reading SMTP section from web.config

-This library is unit tested with the [SmtpServer NuGet package](https://www.nuget.org/packages/SmtpServer/)
+This library is integration tested with the [SmtpServer NuGet package](https://www.nuget.org/packages/SmtpServer/)

 ### How to use